maodo/football-stadiums-data-project/readme.md

 ## World Stadiums End to End Data Project

 This is an Data Engineering End to End project.
-The goal is to extract world stadiums data from wikipédia and analyze them with a Business Intelligence tool.
+The goal is to extract world stadiums data from wikipedia and analyze them with a Business Intelligence tool.

 Tools used:
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)